qienlin/leopardmq/README.md

-LeopardMQ
+LightningMQ
 =========

-LeopardMQ is a high performance distributed messaging system written in Go.
+LightningMQ is a high performance distributed messaging system written in Go.